 - 1. The student researcher must conduct a risk assessment in collaboration with a Designated Supervisor or Qualified Scientist prior to experimentation. - 2.
-The use of hazardous materials and devices and involvement in hazardous activities require direct supervision by a Designated Supervisor, except those involving DEA-controlled substances, which require supervision by a Qualified Scientist who is licensed by the DEA for use of the controlled substance. - 3.
-All studies using DEA Schedule 1 substances must have the research protocol approved by DEA before research begins.
-Schedule 2, 3 and 4 substances do not require protocol approval by DEA. - 4.
+The use of hazardous materials and devices and involvement in hazardous activities require direct supervision by a Designated Supervisor, except those involving DEA-controlled substances.
+Schedule I Substances (in the above link) are Prohibited for Research Projects submitted to K-12 Science Fairs.
+Schedule II-V Substances need Pre-approval and Supervision by a Qualified Scientist who is licensed by the DEA for use of the controlled substance. - 3.
+All studies using DEA Schedule 1 substances must have the research protocol approved by DEA before research begins. - 4.
 For all chemicals, devices or activities requiring a Federal and/or State Permit, the student/supervisor will be expected to have the permit prior to the onset of experimentation.
 A copy of the permit should be available for review by adults supervising the project and/or the Scientific Review Committee in their review prior to competition.